 The ASU Center for Mindfulness, Compassion and Resilience launched an initiative in response to the pandemic as well as distress around issues of inequity.
 The “Caring and Connection: Moving Mindfully through a Healing World” initiative includes Midday Mindfulness YouTube sessions which are free and accessible to anyone (internal or external to ASU).
 The hour-long sessions include at least one mindfulness practice and are led by Center staff as well as guest speakers.
 Topics range from serious to more lighthearted as they pertain to mindfulness, compassion and resilience (international student success, how to be an ally, loneliness and isolation, health justice and “serious fun”).

-For a full list of session topics, descriptions and links, please click here.
+For a complete list of topics, please see this Google document.